xescugc/webrtc-rails/README.md

 4. Control of errors in the Call (on of the Peers leave ... etc)
 5. **DONE** Ability to create your own rooms with diferets names, and to setup an user name (for the Chat)
 6. Ability to activate and desactivate Video or Audio, and reactivate them
-7. Room with more than 2 people
+7. Room with more than 2 Peers
 8. Stream Data to more than 3 people (one to more only), like a conference
 9. Change the Rails server for more JS?
-(NodeJs with Backbone-Marionette ... jeje)
+(NodeJs with Backbone.Marionette ... jeje)

 ##Slides

 I've made a short Presentation of WebRTC in my Office, here are the [Slides](https://github.com/XescuGC/webrtc-slides)

 ##Collaborate

 You can participate with whatever you want, and use/fork this code (if you find it usefull) for whatever you want ofcourse.
 If you want to propose more ideas will be welcome jeje